Carlos Andrés Segovia

-Additionally, Segovia y Corral has published on comparative ontologies at the crossroads of Anthropocene studies, contemporary philosophy, and cultural anthropology, which have resulted in several publications in edited volumes like Jan Alber’s The Apocalyptic Dimensions of Climate Change, Joan Pedro-Caraña, Eliana Herrera-Huérfano, and Elena Ochoa-Almanza’s Communication Justice in the Pluriverse: An International Dialogue, and in the journal Tipití: Journal of the Society for the Anthropology of Lowland South-America; as well as in the organization of several workshops and artshops, including Becoming Terrans at the Institute for X in Godsbanen, Aarhus (Denmark).
-Plus, as a diagrammatic artist himself, he has worked, published and presented publicly his work on the reciprocal presupposition of earth and world, the earth’s semiotic prism, the dynamics of openness and closure, the role of axiological antitheses in cinematographic diegesis, infinitesimalness in musical counterpoint, Heraclitus’s fractal logic, Antigone’s rhythmic registers, and contemporary philosophy’s post-nihilist geography and meta-conceptual star.
+Furthermore, Segovia y Corral has published on comparative ontologies at the crossroads of Anthropocene studies, contemporary philosophy, and cultural anthropology, which have resulted in several publications in edited volumes like Jan Alber's The Apocalyptic Dimensions of Climate Change, Joan Pedro-Caraña, Eliana Herrera-Huérfano, and Elena Ochoa-Almanza's Communication Justice in the Pluriverse: An International Dialogue, and in the journal Tipití: Journal of the Society for the Anthropology of Lowland South-America; as well as in the organization of several workshops and artshops, including Becoming Terrans at the Institute for X in Godsbanen, Aarhus (Denmark).
+Plus, as a diagrammatic artist himself, he has worked, published and presented publicly his work on the reciprocal presupposition of earth and world, the earth's semiotic prism, the dynamics of openness and closure, the role of axiological antitheses in cinematographic diegesis, infinitesimalness in musical counterpoint, Heraclitus's fractal logic, Antigone's rhythmic registers, and contemporary philosophy's post-nihilist geography and meta-conceptual star.